 When your grill is up to about 550 to 600°F, start your sear.
 You will want the grate surface to be scorching hot so the meat will brown quickly without adding much heat to the center.
 When searing hot and fast, the heat will mostly stay on the surface and won’t have the time to get too far down into the middle.

-Place your meat on the grate directly over the coals on the extremely hot radiant zone.
-You will want to flip your meat quite frequently, around every minute so as not to let the heat buildup and penetrate too far into the center.
-Try to find a “virgin” spot after every flip to ensure you are using the hottest part of the grate.
+Place your meat on the grate directly over the coals in the extremely hot radiant zone.
+You will want to flip your meat quite frequently, around every 30 seconds to a minute so as not to let the heat buildup and penetrate too far into the center.
+Try to find a “virgin” spot on the grates after every flip to ensure you are using the hottest part of the grate.

 If your fire was cranked up high enough, you should only need a few flips.
 If you haven’t quite got the char you desire after this, try another 30 seconds on each side.